-Forty years ago my five siblings and I took mandatory turns to act as my Dad’s remote control.
+Forty years ago, my five siblings and I took mandatory turns to act as my Dad’s remote control.
 It was the time of indentured human remotes and random flipping or recording programs hadn’t been invented.

-What Is An External Channel?
+What Is An External Sales Channel?

-In the heat of the sales moment, salespeople will sell what they know best and will not remember a 3-day training session in 2012.
-They will remember the constant push of learning and tools that helps them take this particular prospect to customer status.
+In the heat of the sales moment, salespeople will sell what they know best.
+They won’t remember a 3-day training session they attended in 2012.
+They will remember the constant push of learning content, experiences and tools that help them convert a particular prospect to customer status.

-There is only one measurable way to have an ongoing relationship with your channel and their employees — a Learning Management System (LMS).
+There is only one measurable way to have an ongoing relationship with your channel partners and their employees — a Learning Management System (LMS).

 - Increase sales and revenue from each channel partner or distributor

 - Create new revenue streams from the sale of partner-related content and certification programs

 - Decrease time to proficiency of new channel partners